-Every proposed timber harvesting plan, NTMP, conversion permit, Spotted Owl Resource Plan, or major amendment located in the Northern Spotted Owl Evaluation Area or within 1.3 miles of a known northern spotted owl activity center outside of the Northern Spotted Owl Evaluation Area shall follow one of the procedures required in subsections (a)-(g) below for the area within the boundary as shown on the map and also for adjacent areas as specified within this section.
+Every proposed timber harvesting plan, NTMP, conversion permit, Spotted Owl Resource Plan, or major amendment located in the Northern Spotted Owl Evaluation Area or within 1.3 miles of a known northern spotted owl activity center outside of the Northern Spotted Owl Evaluation Area shall follow one of the procedures required in subsections (a)-(g) below for the area within the THP boundary as shown on the THP map and also for adjacent areas as specified within this section.
 The submitter may choose any alternative (a)-(g) that meets the on-the-ground circumstances.
 The required information shall be used by the Director to evaluate whether or not the proposed activity would result in the "take" of an individual northern spotted owl.

-When subparagraphs (a), (b), or (c) are used, the Director, prior to approval, shall consult with a state employed biologist designated by the Department who is accepted by the Department of Fish and Game or the Fish and Wildlife Service as having sufficient knowledge and education to determine harm or harassment of the Northern Spotted Owl.
-The biologist shall make written recommendations regarding whether the retained habitat configuration and protection measures proposed in the THP will prevent a take of the owl.
+When subparagraphs (a), (b), (c) or (f) are used, the Director, prior to approval of a THP, shall consult with an SOE and conduct an independent review.
+An SOE may aid the RPF in fulfilling the requirements within subdivision (g).
+The SOE may make written recommendations regarding whether the retained habitat configuration and protection measures proposed in the THP will prevent a take of the owl.